An annual statement is produced for all inactive members each year.

 Each statement is unique for the member's specific situation.
 Therefore, the sample statement shown below may not show all of the information you will receive in your statement.
 The information shown on the sample statement have been altered and is not meant to represent actual data for estimate purposes.

-If you were on a leave during the school year, a leave type should be listed on your statement of benefits.
+If you were on a leave during the school year, a leave type should be listed on your statement .
 If you were on leave and it is not indicated, please let us know.

 You may be eligible to purchase retirement service credit by making a lump sum payment to the fund.
 Your right to pay for an authorized leave is contingent upon proper reporting by your district.
 If your leave has been reported correctly, and if it is a type of leave that can be paid, you would have received correspondence from us regarding payment.
 (Leave overview)

 You are not eligible to apply for a refund or a monthly retirement benefit while on leave unless you resign.

 If you are no longer teaching, you may choose to receive a refund of your employee contributions, plus interest.